PermutaTriangle/Permuta/README.md

 ## Demo

-Once you've installed Permuta, it can be imported by a Python script or an interactive Python session, just like any other Python library.
+Once you've installed Permuta, it can be imported by a Python script or an interactive Python session, just like any other Python library:

 ```python
 >>> from permuta.demo import *